Ayushverma135/Ayushverma135/README.md

         <br />
         <p>
             <strong>
-                I am a Passionate about Artificial Intelligence and Machine Learning.
-With hands-on experience in Android development, Frontend deployment as well, Proficient in algorithm design, data structures, and coding challenges.
-Dedicated problem solver with a 5-star coder rating in Python, C, and general problem solving, recognized for solving over 500 LeetCode questions.

-Proficient in languages such as Python, Java, C, C++, Kotlin and Dart empowers me to tackle diverse programming challenges.
-Leveraging frameworks like Flutter, Flask, NLTk, Dash and Pandas.

- Committed to continuous learning and innovation for effective problem solving.
-I'm committed to pushing boundaries, embracing new opportunities, and delivering impactful solutions that merge technology with creativity.
-I stay at the forefront of the field, while my holistic skill set ensures the success of every project.
+             As a Computer Science and Engineering Student with a Fervent Passion for Technology and Innovation.
+I'm Proficient in Data Analytics, Machine Learning, AWS, and DevOps, I am also an enthusiast in Web and Android Development.
+My technical expertise spans programming languages such as Python, Java, C/C++, SQL,Kotlin, Dart and SAS, and includes advanced skills with tools and technologies like NLTK, Dash, Pandas, Flask, OpenCV, Flutter, Keras, Docker, Kubernetes and AWS services including S3, Lambda, and Athena.
+I'm well-versed in ETL processes, QuickSight, and SageMaker and web technologies including HTML, CSS, Bootstrap, React and JS, which empowers me to tackle a wide range of complex challenges effectively.

+My strengths in cloud computing and data analysis are demonstrated through my work with CloudSim to optimize VM resources and improve system performance.
+In my work, I focus on designing and deploying machine learning models to extract actionable insights and drive data-informed decision-making.
+My experience in cloud architecture allows me to build scalable and efficient solutions using AWS and other leading platforms.
+Additionally, I am passionate about creating dynamic web and mobile applications, ensuring both functionality and a great user experience.
+My expertise in ETL processes further enhances my ability to manage and transform data for improved analysis and outcomes.

+Noteworthy achievements include being a finalist at Woodpecker’s Hackathon for designing a disaster prediction system, solving over 500 coding problems with a 61.27% acceptance rate, earning 5-star ratings in Python Programming and Problem Solving on HackerRank, and receiving SAS Programming Certification from Internshala Trainings.
             </strong>
         </p>
         <h1></h1>
         <ul>
-            <li>🔭 <b>I’m currently working on</b>: SAS Programming, Athena, Crawler, S3...etc .</li>
+            <li>🔭 <b>I’m currently working on</b>: SAS Programming, QuickSight, Athena, Sagemaker, S3...etc .</li>
-            <li>🌱 <b>I’m currently learning</b>:SAS Programming and Data Analytics using AWS</li>
+            <li>🌱 <b>I’m currently learning</b>:SAS Programming, Cloud Automation and Data Analytics using AWS</li>
-            <li>💬 <b>Ask me about</b>: Web Development, SAS Programmer, Data Analyst, Android App Developments and Competetive Programming.</li>
+            <li>💬 <b>Ask me about</b>: Machine Learning, SAS Programming, Docker, Artificial Intelligence, Web Development, Data Analysis, Android App Development and Competetive Programming.</li>
             <li>📫 <b>How to reach me</b>: Catch and follow me from the above links 👆, in addition to follow me here.</li>
             <li>🤔 <b>I’m currently open for</b>: A new Internship opportunity and Open Source Projects.
             </li>